 At any point in life, whether you are aging or rehabilitating, it is important to look after your bones and muscles.
-Doing regular strength exercising practices, such as Tai Chi or yoga, will help you to improve your bone density, flexibility, and movement.
-This will help you to move with more confidence, improve your balance at the same time, and prevent any falls occur in the home.
+Doing regular strength exercising practices such as tai chi or yoga will help you to improve your bone density, flexibility, and movement.
+All of this will help you to move with more confidence, improve your balance at the same time, and prevent any falls occur in the home.

 Basic spills and clutter can cause a lot of hazards without you even noticing.
 It is important if you are at risk of falls that you maintain a clean and tidy environment.
 It is easy to knock some clutter off the bench and have it become a tripping hazard.
 Depending on your circumstances and your risk of falling, it is worth hiring a domestic cleaner to help you keep on track of all the chores around the home.

-Certain medicines can have different side effects or bodily functions that can increase the risk of falling.
-Book an appointment with your GP and provide a list of all prescribed and over the counter medicines you are taking.
+Certain medicines can have different side effectives or bodily functions that increase the risk of falling.
+Book an appointment with your GP and take a list of all prescribed and over the counter medicines you are taking.
 Talk to your doctor about concerns of fall and get the tick of approval from your doctor to keep taking these without increasing the risk. .